 A high temperature (more than 37.5C) could be a sign of a hidden infection.
 Some infections can make you very unwell or harm unborn babies, so it is important to get it checked out.

 It is safe to take paracetamol.
 Follow the instructions on the packet for how much you can take.
 Try to take the lowest dose that works and for the shortest amount of time.

 There are some painkillers you should not take while you’re pregnant.
 These include tablets or capsules that:

-- tablets or capsules that contain added caffeine (sometimes sold with 'extra' on the label)
+- contain added caffeine (sometimes sold with 'extra' on the label)

-- tablets or capsules that contain codeine
+- contain codeine

-- anti-inflammatory tablets or capsules, like ibuprofen or aspirin.
+- are anti-inflammatory, like ibuprofen or aspirin.

 Find out more about drugs and medicines in pregnancy.

 Pregnancy and coronavirus

 A high temperature is a symptom of coronavirus.
 It's strongly recommended that you get vaccinated against COVID-19 to protect you and your baby.
 It's safe to have the vaccine during any stage of pregnancy, from the first few weeks up to your expected due date.